sigh/Puzzles/_puzzles/cards/5_card_trick.md

 from the deck while the magician is blindfolded.
 The audience member hands the 5 cards to the assistant who examines the cards, hands one of them back to the audience member, arranges the remaining four cards and places them face down into a neatly stacked pile on a table.

 The audience member is then allowed to move the pile on the table or change its orientation without disturbing the order of the cards in the pile.
+This is to ensure that the assistant can't control the position of the pile.

 The magician now removes their blindfold, examines the four cards on the table and determines the card held by the audience member from inspecting the four card pile.

 ## Playing cards